NicolasRestrep/223_course/homework/chapter_5.md

 ## $ .std.resid    <dbl> 1.3420109, 0.8227954, 0.5389316, -0.6251793, 0.5953620, …
 ```

 Look, it's our original data but also a bunch more information.
-The `.fitted` column includes our predictions given our line of best fit. `.resid` contans the residuals.
+The `.fitted` column includes our predictions given our line of best fit. `.resid` contains the residuals.
 Let's visualize our line of best fit:

 ```r